 5 Things All Hiring Managers Want (And How To Get Them)

 Most hiring managers understand the importance of embracing a diverse pool of talent when hiring.
+They also understand the need for establishing a flawless hiring strategy.
 Unfortunately, there is a myriad of evidence to suggest that discrimination is still a major factor both before and during the interview process, and therefore there are qualified and well-suited candidates who are missing opportunities due to discriminatory practices.

 It is not always obvious to the hiring manager that these biases are affecting who fills a role in a company, and so it is therefore of the utmost importance to be aware of the potential unconscious biases which exist inherently – whether we like it or not.